IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 .. image:: images/1_discovery.png

-At first startup, IdentityServer will create a developer signing key for you, it's a file called ``tempkey.rsa``.
+At first startup, IdentityServer will create a developer signing key for you, it's a file called ``tempkey.jwk``.
 You don't have to check that file into your source control, it will be re-created if it is not present.

 Adding an API